bnbinder/HuggingFace-Caveman-Talk/README.md

 # What Is This
 to get a better understanding and introduction to NLP, decided to do a pet project about it.
 You need a gpu to run this, since the glove and llama model need one to function.
+It takes in regular text, and transforms it into caveman text.
+It uses a brute force method I made, and generated text from llama.
+It then produces whether the original text is similar / more caveman like.

 # What To Install
 venvs are optional, but highly recommended just in general